Updated: 1 month ago

 From the consumer side, if there are local businesses that you love or patronize frequently, and your budget allows, maybe see if you can buy a gift card or pre-pay for some services, to help reduce the cash crunch for small retailers, restaurants, and other service providers.

 But there are certainly no easy answers, and even fewer guarantees.
+The best reopening plan we’ve seen is this one, which is a joint effort from several scientists, economists, and researchers:

 Symptoms of Coronavirus